Change Started

 The perimeter of this tree’s trunk is around 50 feet and has a height of around 45 feet.

-In 1997, which was India’s 50th year of Independence, the postal department of India released two commemorative postal stamps on Parijat tree.
-One stamp shows the tree and is valued at Rs 5, while another valued at Rs 6 depicts the flower.
+In 1997, which was India’s 50th year of Independence, the postal department of the country released two commemorative postal stamps on the Parijat tree.

 Restoration of the Parijat Tree

 In 2015, the locals complained about the decay due to bacterial and fungal infections of the Parijat Tree.
 The Scientists from the National Botanical Research Institute (NBRI) treated the tree and administered chemical treatment.
-NBRI team also recommended the application of microbial bio-pesticide on its trunk and leaves to preserve it for any further diseases.
+The NBRI team also recommended the application of microbial bio-pesticide on its trunk and leaves to preserve it for any further diseases.

 The local administration has strictly prohibited any kind of damage to the tree.